 I know Easter is a religious celebration but, like it or not, for a lot of people, it’s solely about chocolate.
 I’m happy to tell you I am not one of those people.
-I believe chocolate is for life, not just special occasions.
-I’m also happy to tell you I had a quarter of a chocolate cake for breakfast.
-I am not ashamed.
+I believe chocolate is for life, not just special occasions (much like travel insurance).
 If you like chocolate as much as I do, you might find these facts vaguely interesting.

 1) Think you hate mosquitos?
 Think again

-Mosquitos – yes, those disease spreading little gits – are the main pollinators of the cacao tree.
+Mosquitos are the main pollinators of the cacao tree.
 So without mosquitos, there would be no chocolate.
 Think about that next time you declare that mosquitos should be extinct.
 (It’s possible to pollinate the flowers by hand but they’re tiny.
 It’s much less fiddly to just let a mosquito do his work.
 Sometimes, a monkey will get involved in spreading the seeds about too.)

 2) Chocolate farms don’t exist